timmy21/pipestat/README.rst

 Next to do
 -------------------------------------------------------------
 - add more examples.
-- make exception more human-readable.
+- make exception more human readable.
 - implement parallel.